A chronically itchy clitoris is a sign of a more serious problem.

 In order to treat how persistent genital arousal disorder (PGAD) causes itchy, throbbing, burning.

-And even painful sensation, you must treat the underlying cause.
+And even painful sensations, you must treat the underlying cause.

 If you can find out the exact cause, you can avoid getting the condition.